peerkar/liferay-gsearch/gsearch-indexer-postprocessor/README.md

 # Liferay GSearch Indexer Postprocessor

-This is the GSearch Indexer Postprocessor.
+This is the GSearch indexer post processor.
 It adds the following fields to the searchindex:

-* gSearchGeoLocation (geolocation data for the indexed asset)
+* Geolocation data for the indexed asset

 ## Installation